aduerig/shumi-chess/doc/players.md

 * "Brother shumi" is significantly faster, using "quiescence delta pruning", and "depth==0" does not force non-queen promotions in reduce_to_unquiet_moves_MVV_LVA().
 Brother shumi realized through testing that 85% of all nodes are in "quiescence", or "depth==0" territory, so speedups are there.
 Also, the brother has a better understanding of passed pawns: brother shumi believes passed pawns should be pushed.
 Tried "FAST_EVALUATIONS", but no help in speed, so didnt do it.

 * "Sister shumi" uses a transposition table to screen repeats, but does not seem much faster.
 Sister shumi does attack squares near the king, after the opening.
 Three time rep now operational.
+Sister shumi has a dramatic difference: MVV_LVA sorting on (depth>0) nodes.
+This makes it MUCH faster, but it plays differently.
+I had to add two eval tricks that are new, 1.
+Stop playing the Scandinavian as black, 2.
+Stop putting the bishop in front of the queeen pwn.
+But the speed is indispensible.
+You can now use deepening 7 to play rapid games for the first time.
+Deepening 8 is for long games. (used to be 6 and 7).